 Google, which early in its history vowed it would never be a content producer because it wanted to be a neutral web search provider, has moved away from that pledge in recent years.
 For example, it is investing in creating and commissioning original, professionally-produced video content for its YouTube site.

-In a statement, Wiley said that the Frommer’s sale is part of an ongoing push to rid itself of publishing products that no longer fit with its business strategy.
+statement, Wiley said that the Frommer’s sale is part of an ongoing push to rid itself of publishing products that no longer fit with its business strategy.

 Google lets its users post reviews on its local business listings, and displays review snippets and links from some review sites as well.